Turbulence In the Outer Regions of Protoplanetary Disks. I. Weak Accretion with No Vertical Magnetic Flux: Method

 which is a form reminiscent of the Ohmic Elsasser number.
 As shown by equation~(\ref{am1}), Am is independent of the $\alf$ speed; this comes about because the ambipolar diffusivity, $\eta_{\rm A}$ is defined as

 This diffusivity is responsible for determining the diffusive time step in a Courant limited calculation; $\Delta t_{\rm diff} \propto \Delta x^2/\eta_{\rm A}$.
-Since this diffusivity is proportional to the $\alf$ speed squared, it can become very large in the upper disk regions, making the Courant limited time step extremely small in some of our calculations.
+Since the diffusivity is proportional to the $\alf$ speed squared, it can become very large in the upper disk regions, making the Courant limited time step extremely small in some of our calculations.

 To circumvent this issue, we have implemented the super time-stepping (STS) technique of \cite{alexiades96} to accelerate our calculations.
 The STS technique has already been successfully implemented and tested for studying ambipolar diffusion in multi-fluid codes by \citet{osullivan06} and \citet{osullivan07} and in a single-fluid code by \citet{choi09}.
-Our implementation is similar to theirs, as we briefly describe below.
+Our implementation is similar to theirs, as we describe in detail in the Appendix.